Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

         PermitTTY yes
         ForceCommand podman --root /scratch/containers/$USER run -it -h uai --cgroup-manager=cgroupfs --userns=keep-id --network=host -e DISPLAY=$DISPLAY registry.local/cray/uai:latest
 ```

+**Note**: In the example above, the image registry.local/cray/uai:latest was provided as an example, this should be modified to reference an available container image.

 ### Deploy K3s to the UAN
 Once the VCS repository has been updated with the appropriate values, generate a new image and reboot the UAN.